technicalwriting/hank/README.md

 I should be able to pick-and-choose which style guide rules the fine-tuned LLM is trained on.

-### AI service provider customizatoin
+### Model customization

-I should be able to use Hank with OpenAI, Google, etc.
+I should be able to fine-tune LLMs from OpenAI, Google, etc.

 ## Licenses